malariagen/malariagen-data-python/docs/source/Amin1.rst

 =====

-This page provides a curated list of functions and properties available in the ``malariagen_data`` API for data on mosquitoes from the *Anopheles dirus* complex.
+This page provides a curated list of functions and properties available in the ``malariagen_data`` API for data on *Anopheles minimus* mosquitoes.

 To set up the API, use the following code::